The Best Ways To Cook Your Veggies To Preserve Their Nutrient Content

 Did you know that your body requires a daily dose of at least 30 different types of vitamins and minerals in order to function properly?
 These essential nutrients are required for hundreds of vital functions in your body, such as the building and maintenance of healthy skin, bones and muscles.

-And while you might be tempted to head to your local Vitamin Shoppe to stock up on supplements, you can easily get all of these essential nutrients through a healthy diet — especially one that contains lots of fruits and veggies.
+And while you might be tempted to head to your local vitamin store to stock up on supplements, you can easily get all of these essential nutrients through a healthy diet — especially one that contains lots of fruits and veggies.

 Unfortunately, some popular cooking methods like boiling and baking can strip your vegetables of the vitamins and minerals that are easily destroyed when exposed to excess heat for prolonged periods of time.
 Nutrients that are particularly vulnerable to heat include vitamin C, folate and potassium.
 And eating veggies raw isn’t always the answer — some studies suggest that cooking certain vegetable varieties (like spinach, carrots and tomatoes) actually boosts their bioavailable nutrient content.
 So when you’re prepping your veggies, stick to these three cooking methods to retain the most nutrients.